Erin Field is on your side if you have been charged with domestic violence in the state of Connecticut.

 A family violence crime, in addition to its other elements, “contains as an element an act of family violence to a family member and shall not include acts by parents or guardians disciplining minor children unless such acts constitute abuse.”
 (CGS § 46b-38a (3))

-Who Qualifies as a “Family Member?”
+Who qualifies as a “Family Member?”

-What Role does the Police Play?
+What Role do the Police Play in Domestic Violence cases?

 Police respond to violent incidents involving family members.
 Oftentimes they make arrests.